 “The idea that a global search giant could be indirectly influenced by a pop star might sound ludicrous yet it captures the unpredictable nature of innovation.
 Sometimes, the simplest sources of inspiration are the most impactful”.

 While this expert maintained a wry smile throughout the interview, the sentiment resonated how in a world where creativity is as important as technology, inspiration can come from the most unexpected places.
+If you looked keenly, you might find something to take over the world for generations.
 Even from a celebrity whose image has captivated millions.
+You will find it when you look.

 “It’s a testament to the fact that sometimes the simplest ideas—born out of a pop moment—can lead to the most revolutionary technologies”.